Development of the Test captaincy of West Indies: 1960s

 "Alexander told the selectors that the time had come for Worrell to take over the leadership but they pressed him to continue.
 He eventually agreed with some reluctance" (Manley).
-As the last white man to captain West Indies was leading the Test side against England, it was announced that Frank Worrell would take the team to Australia.
+He is generally thought of as the last white man to captain West Indies (though in fact, while fair-skinned, he was mixed race).
+While he was leading the Test side against England, it was announced that Frank Worrell would take the team to Australia.